 Call AquaGuard for Crawl Space Cleaning, Repair, and Waterproofing Solutions

 For permanent solutions from qualified crawl space contractors, contact AquaGuard today!
 We offer free crawl space repair and crawl space encapsulation quotes in Georgia, including areas like Marietta, Atlanta, Decatur, and nearby.
-Learn more about our wide variety of crawl space cleaning, repair, and waterproofing solutions from highly trained and education professionals.
+Learn more about our wide variety of crawl space cleaning, repair, and waterproofing solutions from highly trained and educated professionals.

 Water in Crawl Space FAQ

 No amount of mold in a crawl space is acceptable.
 Not only is mold an eyesore, it’s a threat to the structure of your home and to your health.
 If the support beams in your crawl space are growing mold, it’s likely they are damp and deteriorating.
-As mold continues to infest your crawl space, it could mean allergies and more severe health problems for you and your family.
+As the mold continues to infest your crawl space, it could mean allergies and more severe health problems for you and your family.
 If your crawl space has mold in it, it’s wise to have it removed as soon as possible.

 At AquaGuard, we offer free crawl space inspections.
 Having a professional inspect your crawl space for damage is an important first step in ensuring your home and crawl space is healthy and structurally sound.

-Whether or not your homeowners insurance covers damages due to water in your crawl space will likely depend on the cause of flooding.
+Whether or not your homeowner's insurance covers damages due to water in your crawl space will likely depend on the cause of flooding.
 Sudden, accidental occurrences are usually covered, whereas water damage due to neglect and lack of maintenance typically is not.
 Regardless, it’s a good idea to call your insurance company and ask for their policy.

 Crawl space encapsulation is an investment that will add value to your home as it protects against crawl space flooding, pest infestations, high humidity, and poor air quality.
 Not only that, crawl space encapsulation can increase home value by adding clean storage space.